jiehuaou/spring-cloud-function/README.md

 ## Function Routing Logic

 Spring Cloud Functions allows you to route CloudEvents to specific functions using the `Ce-Type` attribute.
-For this example, the CloudEvent is routed to the `uppercase` function.
+For this example, the CloudEvent is routed to the `UppercaseRequestedEvent` function.
 You can define multiple functions inside this project and then use the `Ce-Type` attribute to route different CloudEvents to different Functions.
 Check the `application.properties` file for the `functionRouter` configurations.